ssi-wp3/ssi-wp3/Documentation/coicop classification.md

 - Is there a way to calculate the number of receipts we need to collect?
 - Can we use the CPI sales volumes to say something about that?
+- Can we say something about individual behavior?
+How often do individuals buy the same products.
+- Receipts say something about real-world behavior on an individual or household level, wherease CPI data says something about collective behavior.
+Or do we have scanner data per receipt?

 Labeled receipts can be used as testing material for both the OCR as the COICOP classification.
 OCR sometimes detects letters/words wrong.
-To test the effects of this
+To test the effects of these distortions on COICOP classification we need real-world data, i.e. labeled receipts.

+### CPI scanner data

+CPI scanner data gives a list of all products in a supermarket's inventory over a certain period of time.
+The advantage is that it contains an integral view of the inventory of a supermarket at a certain time.
+The disadvantages can be that this view is not real-time;
+there may be a delay in when the supermarket delivers the product inventory to the NSI.
+Also, supermarkets can decide not to deliver scanner data or to stop delivering scanner data.
+The sample of supermarkets may therefore not be representative nor complete.

+- Does it really contain all the products in the inventory of a supermarket or is it a sample?
+- Do we have scanner data on an individual level?
+Per bank-account or per receipt?

 ## String matching